ekcoh/gb2gc/README.md

 For a complete list of CMake examples, see /examples folder.

+## How to build

+Just add the project as a sub-project to your existing CMake project.
+Dependencies are downloaded automatically by default and built as part of the project.

 ## License

-This project is distributed under the MIT license, see: LICENSE.
+This project is distributed under the MIT license, see: [LICENSE](LICENSE).